Hey there, chicken lovers! Here at OverEZChickenCoop, we often get asked the question, “What should I put on the floor of my coop?”

 So sit down, grab your reading glasses and get egg-cited because we’ve written up a list of suitable materials to help inspire you and your coop!

-Sand also does a fantastic job at keeping flies, insects and rodents out of the coop because it doesn’t retain moisture or rot or decay.
+Sand also does a fantastic job at keeping flies, insects, and rodents out of the coop because it does not retain moisture or rot or decay.